aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance.md

 "Online (i.e. OCSP and CRL) checks are not, generally, performed by Chrome.
 They can be enabled by policy and, in some cases, the underlying system certificate library always performs these checks no matter what Chromium does."

-Can it be that Chrome _will_ do OCSP for EV certificates but not for 'regular certificates'?
+Can it be that Chrome _will_ do OCSP for EV certificates (Pat: yes) but not for 'regular certificates'?
 And do that in a hard-fail way?
 Yoav Weiss:
 - What is Chrome's current behaviour as to cert revocation status checking?
 Is this still correct: https://dev.chromium.org/Home/chromium-security/crlsets ?
 - How often is the CRLsets updated by the browser?
 Or: what is max time the revoked cert is not considered revoked?